 When muscles are active, stiffness can be nearly double or less than half the passive stiffness, depending on the activation phase.
-The effective stiffness is greatest $(1.57 \pm 0.3 \text{ times passive})$ when muscle begins activation at the beginning of lengthening (phase 0.76), although the largest net negative work is produced when the muscle begins activity earlier.
-Similarly, the effective stiffness is lowest $(0.45 \pm 0.3 \text{ times passive})$ when the muscle begins activation at the beginning of shortening (phase 0.38), but the largest net positive work is produced when muscle activation starts before shortening.
+The effective stiffness is greatest (1.57±0.3 times passive) when muscle begins activation at the beginning of lengthening (phase 0.76), although the largest net negative work is produced when the muscle begins activity earlier.
+Similarly, the effective stiffness is lowest (0.45±0.3 times passive) when the muscle begins activation at the beginning of shortening (phase 0.38), but the largest net positive work is produced when muscle activation starts before shortening.

-Although stiffness changes with activation phase, a nonlinear property, the stiffness is fairly linear with curvature (Fig. 4D).
-The stiffness at minimum curvature is usually close to the stiffness at large curvature (Fig. 4C).
-For most phases, $E_L/E_M$ , an index of nonlinear elastic material properties (Porter et al. 2016), ranges between 0.65 and 2.8.
-At phase 0.4, $E_M$ , the stiffness at zero curvature, is small and highly variable across preparations (Fig. 4C), which means that some preparations are much more nonlinear at this phase than others, with one preparation reaching a nonlinearity of 7.9.
+Although stiffness changes with activation phase, it is fairly linear with curvature.
+At any activation phase, the body stiffness does not change substantially as curvature increases (Fig. 2C).
+For all phases, E_L/E_M , an index of nonlinear material properties (Porter et al. 2016), ranges between 0.65 and 2.8 with a mean of 1.3.